tushar-1728/RideShare/README.md

 >>3: Now goto orchestrator folder, create worker:latest image using Dockerfile_worker in that folder

->>4: Run the dbaas container using docker-compose file in project folder
+>>4: Run the dbaas container using docker-compose file in orchestrator folder

 # Project Specification
 # Final Project: Mini DBaaS for Rideshare